Didier Tholot

-Didier Tholot (born 2 April 1964) is a French former professional footballer who turned to management in 2002, and is currently manager of Pau FC.
-Whilst at Bordeaux he played in the 1996 UEFA Cup Final.
+Didier Tholot (born 2 April 1964) is a French former professional footballer who turned to management in 2002, and is currently the manager of Sion in the Swiss Super League.
+Whilst at Bordeaux, he played in the 1996 UEFA Cup Final.

 Playing career

 Tholot was born in Feurs, Loire, Auvergne-Rhône-Alpes.
-After completing his training at INF Vichy in 1984, Tholot signed his first professional contract with Sporting Club Toulon in the first division where he learned the ropes during three years.
-He was then transferred to Chamois Niortais F.C. where he played for two seasons.
+After completing his training at INF Vichy in 1984, Tholot signed his first professional contract with Toulon in the first division where he learned the ropes during three years.
+He was then transferred to Niort where he played for two seasons.

-In 1990 he was recruited by Stade de Reims.
+In 1990, he was recruited by Reims.
 In spite of the club's financial difficulties eventually leading to relegation at the end of the season, Tholot scored 14 goals in 34 competitive matches.
-The following season he was recruited by AS Saint-Étienne on a two-year contract but, given less playing time in his second season, moved on to FC Martigues who were freshly promoted from Division 2.
-With 27 goals to his credit over two seasons, he was noticed by FC Girondins de Bordeaux to play forward of Zinedine Zidane, Christophe Dugarry and Bixente Lizarazu.
+The following season, he was recruited by Saint-Étienne on a two-year contract but, given less playing time in his second season, moved on to Martigues, who were freshly promoted from Division 2.
+With 27 goals to his credit over two seasons, he was noticed by Bordeaux to play alongside Zinedine Zidane, Christophe Dugarry and Bixente Lizarazu.

-With Bordeaux Tholot's career reached its pinnacle.
+With Bordeaux, Tholot's career reached its pinnacle.
 He scored the first goal of a famous second-leg home comeback victory over the great A.C.
-Milan of 1996 (3-0).
+Milan of 1996 (3–0).
 This team went on to reach the final of the 1996 UEFA Cup Final and to play the final of the Coupe de la Ligue the following season, with Tholot then partnering Jean-Pierre Papin up front.

-Tholot finished his playing career in Switzerland, first with FC Sion in 1997, then with FC Basel, BSC Young Boys and finally FC Vevey-Sports 05 where he spent his final season taking on the role of player-coach.
+Tholot finished the last years of his playing career in Switzerland.
+First he signed a three-year contract with Sion ahead of the 1997–98 Nationalliga A season under head coach Alberto Bigon.
+However, for the second half of the season their new coach Jean-Claude Richard loaned him out to English team Walsall, who at that time played in the Football League Second Division, second tier.
+Although he had a successful time with them, reaching the Southern Area final in the 1997–98 Football League Trophy and scoring a goal in the second leg, the British club die not pull their buy-out option.
+Tholot returned to Sion to fulfill his contract and play in the 1998–99 Nationalliga A, but the team were relegated at the end of the season.
+Tholot played as regular starter and scored 17 league goals in his 34 appearances.
+His goal tally was surpassed solely by the league top scorer Alexandre Rey, who netted 19 times.
+Because his contract was only valid for the top-tier, Tholot left the club.